 When you are done the dough will be very soft.
 You don’t need to add more flour, because it will firm up while you chill it in the fridge.
 Your batter will look like the picture below.

-Scrape the dough into the fridge to chill.
+The dough will be pretty sticky.
+Scrape the dough into a ball and put it into the fridge to chill.
 I like to seal mine in saran wrap so that if I don’t use all of it, I can freeze it. *Side note: when you label things “GF” your husband will wonder why your cookies are called “girlfriend” cookies.
 LOL!

 When you are ready to start baking your cookies set your oven to 375 degrees Fahrenheit.
 When the oven is done preheating, roll out the dough.